linarevheim-svg/NHS-Antibiotic-Prescribing-Trends-England/README.md

 ## Key questions

-- Which regions show the highest antibiotic prescribing rates per 1,000 patients?
+- How has prescribing volume changed year-on-year since 2021?
-- How has prescribing volume changed year-on-year since 2019?
+- Which NHS Commissioning Regions prescribe above the national average?
-- Are there GP practices or ICBs that are consistent outliers?
+- Are there regions that are consistent outliers year on year?

 ---